Purpose of Bowtie Analysis in Aviation SMS

 - ability to access bowtie analyses anywhere you have Internet access; and

-- reduced number of software programs by one (you don't need a special bowtie software program when it is in your SMS database).
+- reduced the number of software programs by one (you don't need a special bowtie software program when it is in your SMS database).

 Related Aviation SMS Database Articles